 VertexAttributes

 Recall that vertex properties are the locations, color, and other data that are measured at each individual vertex in a model.
-You must migrate the attributes from arrays in RAM to a vertex buffer object (VBO) managed by the graphics driver.
+You must migrate the attributes from arrays in RAM to a vertex buffer object (VBO) in VRAM and managed by the graphics driver.
 WebGL provides functions to do this: createBuffer, bindBuffer, bufferData, bufferSubData, and deleteBuffer.
 These functions are similar to malloc, memcpy, and free in C.

 export class VertexAttribute {